The Surangama Sutra: Chapter Two – Section 3

 The king replied, “It looked the same when I was thirteen as it did when I was three, and even now, when I am sixty-two, it is still the same.”

-The king replied, “No difference, Your Holiness.”
+The king replied, “No difference, World-Honored One.”

-The Buddha said, “Great King, your face is wrinkled, but the essential nature of your visual awareness has not wrinkled.
-What wrinkles is subject to change.
-What does not wrinkle does not change.
-What changes will perish.
-But what does not change neither comes into being nor perishes.
-Then how could it be affected by your being born and dead?
-So you have no need to be concerned with what such people as Maskari Gośālīputra say: that when this body dies, you cease to exist.”
+The Buddha said, “Great King, your face is wrinkled, but the essential nature of your visual awareness is not wrinkled.
+What is subject to wrinkle is subject to change.
+What is not subject to wrinkle does not change.
+Anything that changes will perish.
+But what never changes neither come into being nor perish.
+In other words, the essential nature is free of birth and death.
+So, you really have no need to be concerned with what Maskari Gosaliputra and others have said about total annihilation after death.”